VenB304/AstroDX-Collection-Genre-Reorganizer/README.md

  - this will generate collection.json files in the levels folder of a path
  - Sample root path: C:/Users/username/Downloads/maisquared/levels/
  - inside the levels folder or any folder, there should be genre folders like pop and anime, niconico and vocaloid, etc.

+ (To maintainer of this project, update usage to allow users to better understand how to use the program)

+## Attribution

+This project has a file called "zetakaru_maimai_songlist.json", a copied json file from [arcade-songs](https://github.com/zetaraku/arcade-songs), created by [zetaraku](https://github.com/zetaraku).
+This component is used with permission, and credit is attributed to the original project as required.

 ## Contributing